NCAR/VAPOR/docs/_sources/usage.rst.txt

 Slices
 ______

 Displays an axis-aligned slice or cutting plane through a 3D variable.
-Slices are sampled along the plane's axes according to a sampling rate define by the user.
+Slices are sampled along the plane's axes according to a sampling rate defined by the user.

 .. figure:: ../_images/Slice.png
     :align: center